Designed with community in mind, Woodley’s Shed community pavilion design update

 Keep up to date

-The draft WHT PDLP (Part 2 ) - Berrys Bay closed for community feedback in mid-2025.
-All submissions received during the public exhibition period will be carefully reviewed and considered in shaping of the final design.
-The WHT PDLP (Part 2) - Berrys Bay will be submitted to the Department of Planning, Housing and Infrastructure (DPHI) for approval, in accordance with the WHT project’s Conditions of Approval.
+The draft WHT PDLP (Part 2 ) - Berrys Bay closed for community feedback on 24 August 2025.
+We have released a summary of the 104 submissions received and the next steps in progressing the WHT PDLP (Part 2) - Berrys Bay will be submitted to the Department of Planning, Housing and Infrastructure (DPHI) for approval, in accordance with the WHT project’s Conditions of Approval during 2026.
+All 104 submissions received during the public exhibition period are all carefully reviewed and considered in shaping of the final design.

 We will continue to provide updates on the project including the WHT PDLP (Part 2) – Berrys Bay as it progresses via email, community notifications, via this website and our interactive construction map portal.